 The Glenorchy Animal Experience is a small farm and petting zoo just two minutes outside of the cute town of Glenorchy.
 In this blog, I will let you know what exactly a visit to the Glenorchy Animal Experience entails so you can decide to go for yourself.

 To be completely honest, I never even knew the Glenorchy Animal Experience existed until a work colleague of mine told me about it.
 Petting and feeding sheep sounded like a blast and it was on my list of things to do ever since!

-After visiting the Glenorchy Animal Experience for myself I have decided to write this blog to tell you what exactly it is all about, what to expect, and my overall opinion (spoiler alert, it was a ton of fun!)
+After visiting the Glenorchy Animal Experience for myself, I have decided to write this blog to tell you what exactly it is all about, what to expect, and my overall opinion (spoiler alert, it was a ton of fun!)

 The Glenorchy Animal Experience is essentially a petting zoo on a small farm where you can pet various farm animals and even feed them!

-When I arrived, I was given a bit of information about the farm and some general rules for meeting the animals (such as don’t feed the birds or any baby lambs) and then I was pointed in the direction to walk and was on my own.
+When I arrived, I was given a bit of information about the farm and some general rules for meeting the animals (such as don’t feed the birds or any baby lambs), and then I was pointed in the direction to walk and was on my own.

 The first few areas are pens of different animals all very eager to be fed.
-After walking around the first paddocks, you can go out to the back into the largest paddock where you roam free with the animals.
+After walking around the first paddocks, you can go out to the back into the largest paddock, where you roam free with the animals.

 From the furthest back paddock, there is an incredible view of the valley and mountains in the distance.

-What Animals are on the farm?
+What Animals are at the Glenorchy Animal Experience?

 Although we weren’t allowed to feed or pet them, it was fun just being near them and watching them run and jump through the fields.
 It was definitely the highlight of my visit.

-Some of my other favourite animals were the alpacas and llamas, they were just so friendly and all had the cutest haircuts!
-I also appreciated how gently they were when I fed them.
+Some of my other favorite animals were the alpacas and llamas, they were just so friendly and all had the cutest haircuts!
+I also appreciated how gentle they were when I fed them.

 The KuneKune Pigs were definitely the most interesting animals.
 They were so large and fat and had big mouths.
 There was one pig, in particular, that would come right up to the fence with his mouth wide open as if to ask for food.
 Although they aren’t the cutest species, it was hard not to love them since they were just so friendly!

 The Glenorchy Farm Experience is located about 5 minutes outside of Glenorchy.
-Now if you don’t where Glenorchy is, it is a small town about 45 minutes away from Queenstown.
+Now, if you don’t where Glenorchy is, it is a small town about 45 minutes away from Queenstown.
 The drive from Queenstown to Glenorchy is absolutely stunning is something I would recommend to everyone!

 From Glenorchy, turn right at the edge of town towards “Paradise” or the sign for the Routeburn track.
 Follow the road up and around for a couple of minutes until you pass the mirrored lakes on your left and then you’ll see the sign for the farm.